ethereum/hevm/doc/readme.md

 ## Updating syntax highlighting

 In order to highlight the Solidity code examples in the book we override mdBook's built-in [highlight.js] with our own.
-To update the highlighting code, run the following commands using [yarn]:
+To update the syntax highlighting, run the following commands using [yarn]:

 ```shell